IBM/ibmdotcom-tutorials/crew-ai-projects/crewAI-multiagent-retail-example.md

     practical tasks for the Store manager and the Buyer.
   agent: store_manager
 ```

-## Steps

-You can find this project on [Github](https://github.com/IBM/ibmdotcom-tutorials/blob/main/crew-ai-projects).

-### Step 1.
+## Step 1.
 Set up your environment

 We first need to set up our environment.
-You can find these steps in the Markdown file on [GitHub](https://github.com/IBM/ibmdotcom-tutorials/blob/main/crew-ai-projects/crewAI-multiagent-retail-example.md) or by following along here.
+You can find these steps in the Markdown file on [GitHub](https://github.com/IBM/ibmdotcom-tutorials/generative-ai/crew-ai-projects/crewAI-multiagent-retail-example.md) or by following along here.

 1. Ensure you have Python >=3.10 <=3.13 installed on your system.
 You can check your Python version using the `python3 --version` command.